-Why it’s worth a look: Chase fares far better than its big-bank competitors in a major customer satisfaction survey, scoring above average in more than half the regions where it has retail locations.
+Why it’s worth a look: Chase won J.D.
+Power’s 2018 U.S. National Banking Study with a perfect score for overall satisfaction.
 Chase also offers almost any financial product you need, whether that’s a basic checking account, a home equity loan, or a private investment advisor.
-With 5,000 branches and 16,000 ATMs, it’s easy to access cash when you need it.
+With so many branches and ATMs, it’s easy to access cash when you need it.
 Right now, get a $200 bonus when you open a new Chase Total Checking® account and set up direct deposit.

 Best Bank for Availability: Wells Fargo

-Why it’s worth a look: With more than 6,300 branches as of June 2014, Wells Fargo has the most locations of any U.S. bank, and they are spread across nearly every region.
+Why it’s worth a look: With more than 5,000 branches as of July 2019, Wells Fargo has the most locations all but thirteen states.
 Branches include several “stores within a store” — small locations inside of grocery stores, meant to make in-person banking more convenient.
-You’ll also have access to more than 12,000 ATMs and an impressive lineup of financial products including credit cards, personal loans, investments, and even insurance policies.
+You’ll also have access to more than 13,000 ATMs and an impressive lineup of financial products including credit cards, personal loans, investments, and even insurance policies.

 Wells Fargo can be more innovative on the loan side.
 They have special loan programs targeted at doctors, for instance.
 These programs used to be plentiful before 2008, and are now difficult to find.

 Why you might want to skip it: Wells Fargo still hasn’t fully bounced back from their fake account scandal of 2016.
 They claim to be working hard to regain consumer trust, but only you can decide if you’re ready to give them a shot.